SelecTree: Tree Detail

 Pests & Disease Information

-Resistant to Oak Root Fungus.
-Susceptible to Aphids, Scales and Thrip, Anthracnose, Phytophthora, Root Rot and Verticillium.
+Resistant to Armillaria.
+Susceptible to Invasive Shot Hole Borer, Aphids, Scales and Thrip, Anthracnose, Phytophthora, Root Rot and Verticillium.

 Health, Safety & Environmental Concerns